 FluShields Presents 'Boreout' - A New Phenomenon in Times Of Corona

-Some people may get bored with their job, but they understand that a current professional situation serves an overarching goal, for example a next development step.
+Some people may get bored with their job, but they understand that a current professional situation serves an overarching goal, for example, a next development step.
 So they see meaning in what they are doing and develop further.
-It becomes dangerous when they feel that they are stuck in a dead end and no longer see any perspective.
+It becomes dangerous when people feel that they are stuck in a dead-end and no longer see any perspective.

 Boreout itself can be remedied relatively quickly, by changing the area of activity, for example by changing a project or department, if necessary by resigning.
-However, the consequences of boreout are critical if this condition persists over a longer period of time.
-Here we are talking about psychologically serious effects such as depression and anxiety disorders, from which a lot of people are already suffering.
+However, the consequences of boreout are critical if this condition persists over a longer period of time like now in Corona times.
+Experts are talking about psychologically serious effects such as depression and anxiety disorders, from which a lot of people are already suffering.
 This can go so far that the immune system is weakened sustainably.
 Unfortunately, these factors are currently massively underestimated.

 👇 FluShields donates 3% of every order you place.
 You can top, round up, or give as much as you fancy at checkout.
 Our team and our customers like you are proud to have...